sergioflores-j/poc-serverless-esbuild/README.md

 Watch mode is problematic with serverless-offline v9+.
 It has been introduced a new way for running the handlers with Worker Threads and the support for HMR has been dropped.

-This is a poc repository to check what are the possibilities, due to lack of (good) support for serverless v3 when using serverless-offline v8.
+This is a poc repository to check what are the possibilities, due to possible lack of (good) support for serverless v3 options when using serverless-offline v8.

 Steps to reproduce: